raghavian/lungVAE/README.md

 ### What is this repository for? ###

 * Predict lung masks from CXRs
+* Model is trained to predict on PA/AP views
 * Train the models described in the paper
 * v1.0